Quadrature amplitude modulation: Demodulation

 Low-pass filtering r(t) removes the high frequency terms (containing 4πf_{c}t), leaving only the I(t) term.
 This filtered signal is unaffected by Q(t), showing that the in-phase component can be received independently of the quadrature component.
 Similarly, we can multiply s_{c}(t) by a sine wave and then low-pass filter to extract Q(t).

 The graphs of the sine (solid red) and cosine (dotted blue) functions are sinusoids of different phases.

 The addition of two sinusoids is a linear operation that creates no new frequency components.
 So the bandwidth of the composite signal is comparable to the bandwidth of the DSB (double-sideband) components.
 Effectively, the spectral redundancy of DSB enables a doubling of the information capacity using this technique.
 This comes at the expense of demodulation complexity.
 In particular, a DSB signal has zero-crossings at a regular frequency, which makes it easy to recover the phase of the carrier sinusoid.
 It is said to be self-clocking.
 But the sender and receiver of a quadrature-modulated signal must share a clock or otherwise send a clock signal.
 If the clock phases drift apart, the demodulated I and Q signals bleed into each other, yielding crosstalk.
 In this context, the clock signal is called a "phase reference".
 Clock synchronization is typically achieved by transmitting a burst subcarrier or a pilot signal.
-The phase reference for NTSC, for example, is included within its colorburst signal.
+The phase reference for NTSC, for example, is included within its color burst signal.